kazem-eng/Bikes/README.md

 - flutter run (to run the project)
   - for more info on flutter cli [here](https://docs.flutter.dev/reference/flutter-cli)

-\*\*Please make sure that your phone/emulator is connected to the internet so taht you are be able to see(download) the pictures
+**Please make sure that your phone/emulator is connected to the internet so that you are be able to see(download) the pictures

 ### Release info